 Great for the gatherings with friends and family, this Strawberry and Mozzarella Toast recipe is a hit!

 Whether it’s practice for holiday season or a casual get together, this recipe is one to try out!
-Even though a bit of panic set in just as I typed that statement, I know that I have lots to look forward to during the month of December.
+Even though a bit of panic set in just as I typed that statement, I know that I have lots to look forward to during holiday months like December.
 Traditional tree trimming, checking out the beautiful holiday lights in our neighborhood, baking cookies with the kids and, of course, gathering with family, friends and coworkers.

 By far, getting together and sharing great foods with friends and loved ones is one of my favorite things to do during this time of year, but let’s be honest, typical food options are not always the healthiest!
 No matter how strong our willpower may be, it can be extremely challenging to stick to healthy habits, but I’ve got a delicious recipe that can help keep us all on track.
 It’s light, healthy and will look beautiful on your holiday table!

 This recipe features strawberries dressed in a combo of honey and a balsamic vinegar reduction, then roasted in the oven.
 Roasting brings out a rich, sweet flavor to the strawberries and this pairs perfectly with melted fresh mozzarella cheese on toasted crusty bread.

 Besides adding a bright and festive flair to your holiday spread, strawberries are packed with nutrients that benefit the entire body.
 A serving of eight strawberries has been shown to promote heart health, brain health and even helps with diabetes management.
 Strawberries have also been shown to reduce the risk of certain cancers.
 (Source: California Strawberries).
 The best part?
 They are naturally sweet, yet low in sugar.
 A single serving has less than half the sugar of an apple and half the calories of a banana, making them the perfect option for your holiday spread.
 Though they may be small, strawberries pack a big nutrition and flavor punch to both sweet and savory dishes, so enjoy!

 1 lb strawberries, cleaned, hulled and cut in half